 Is “From” Capitalized in a Title?

 When we extract the common rules or tendencies from those four main styles of title capitalization, we know that the first word of a sentence is capitalized so “from” is capitalized if it is the first word of a sentence.
-The word “from” is capitalized in the middle of a title if you are using APA, AP, or MLA title capitalization styles in title case.
+The word “from” is capitalized in the middle of a title if you are using APA or AP title capitalization styles in title case.

 The following examples show the affirmative answer to the question, is “from” capitalized in a title: